technoidentity/devfractal/README.md

 3. safe access to params and search.

-4. routerState similar to state/slice.
+4. `routerState` is similar to state/slice.

 5. queries and mutations using endpoint abstraction.

 ### `validator` library

 simplified and generic validation helpers using zod.
 This will allow many of the following scenarios.
-Strict zod validation is usually not be suitable.
+Strict zod validation is usually not suitable.

 ## `forms` library(mantine based)